PostHog/posthog.com/contents/docs/advanced/proxy/cloudflare.md

 ### 3. Use the new host in SDKs

 You can now use your CNAME record's domain as `api_host` in PostHog SDKs!
+Make sure to set the `ui_host` to your actual PostHog app URL (e.g. app.posthog.com) as well.